kokkos/kokkos-core-wiki/docs/source/API/core/utilities/num_threads.rst

     [[nodiscard]] int num_threads() noexcept;

-Returns the number of concurrent threads that are used by the Kokkos default host backend.
+Returns the number of concurrent threads that are used by ``DefaultHostExecutionSpace``.

 ----